AmandaJisoo/Dotify/README.md

 2. A user can click setting icon on the nav bar and see fragment settings
 3. A user able to visit profile, profile statistics, and about page

+# Constraint
+On the song list view, please click on text not empty spaces.

 ## Extra credit
 I have completed the following